Internships, Research, and Clubs

 Eligibility for Credit

-- Students must have junior or senior standing (minimum of 54 credit hours)
+- Students must have junior or senior standing (54 or more completed credits).

-- Students must have at least a 2.8 overall GPA
+- Students must have at least a 2.8 cumulative GPA.

-- Internships must be approved in advance by the internship coordinator
+- Internships must be approved in advance by the internship coordinator.
+No retroactive credit will be given.

 Registration and Other Requirements